jomariya23156/SuperGlue-for-Visual-Place-Recognition/README.md

 9. `build_database_from_pickle_dir.ipynb`: example of code for building easy database .csv file for testing SuperGlue for VPR tasks

 ## Usage
+&nbsp;&nbsp;&nbsp;&nbsp;In this section, we will explain how to execute each file.
+For full workflow of every file, please go to the next section.
 **Note:** you can always run `python (file_name).py -h` or `python (file_name).py --help` for every file receiving arguments to see what arguments you need to pass in (or open the file on our preferred editor and read from the source code)
 **Note 2:** Feel free to edit anything to achieve your desired results!